 Our Point Reduction page has all the details.

-Check your driving record after paying the ticket.
-Verify the point number.
-If your point total is nearing the DMV's suspension mark of 12 points, consider pursuing the state's point reduction option.
+Check your West Virginia driving record after paying your traffic ticket.
+If your point total is nearing the WV DMV's suspension mark of 12 points, consider your options for removing points from your record.

 Increased car insurance rates usually follow a traffic ticket conviction.
 Counter a rate increase by shopping for a new provider.
 Comparing vehicle insurance rates online is a fast and convenient way to find a coverage package that meets your needs and fits your budget.Other Topics in This Section